fMalinka/sem1R/README.md

-# sem1R - Concept single rule learning with an ontology-based refinement operator
+# sem1R - Concept rule learning with and ontology-based refinement operator inducing semantic rule from omics data

 <img align="right" width="200" src="sem1r_logo_col.png">
 <p style="text-align: justify">sem1R is a machine learning algorithm that finds interesting, hidden, and non-trivial patterns in omics data.
 The algorithm produces a set of semantical prediction rules that form data into clusters or biclusters, this depends on a type of ontologies.
 Here, we distingues between two types of ontologies: an ontology describing rows (e.g. genes) an columns (e.g. samples).
 Practically, for gene expression data, where rows represent genes and column represent samples, we recommend to use Gene ontology or any pathway ontologies as a row ontology.
 Choosing a proper column ontology is depending on a type of experiment, e.g. OBO Foundry provides almost two hundreds and many of them are domain specific so some anatomical ontologies can be used as well.